Kong/docs.konghq.com/app/_src/gateway/support/index.md

 Kong aims to release a new minor version every 10 weeks.
 Minor versions contain features and bug fixes.
 Minor versions are backwards compatible within that major version sequence.
 Every minor version is supported for a period of 1 year from date of release.
 This is done by releasing patch version updates (also known as patch releases) that apply to each supported minor version.

 Kong may designate a specific minor version as a Long-Term Support (LTS) version.
-Kong supports the LTS version on a given distribution for the duration of the distribution’s lifecycle, or for 3 years from LTS version release, whichever comes sooner.
-LTS only receives security fixes or certain critical patches at the discretion of Kong.
+Kong provides technical support for the LTS version on a given distribution for the duration of the distribution’s lifecycle, or for 3 years from LTS version release, whichever comes sooner.
+An LTS version is backwards compatible within its major version sequence.
+An LTS version receives all security fixes.
+Additionally, an LTS version may receive certain non-security patches at Kong's discretion.
 At any time, there will be at least 1 active LTS {{site.ee_product_name}} version.

 ## Sunset support